BinaryPatrick/EmmaSharp/README.md

 ## Getting Started

-EmmaSharp is available on NuGet.
+This version of EmmaSharp is available on NuGet under [EmmaSharpCore](https://www.nuget.org/packages/EmmaSharpCore)

 ```
-Install-Package EmmaSharp
+Install-Package EmmaSharpCore
 ```

 ## Status of the Project